mojtabaimani/ovh-spark-submit/README.md

 ## What is Spark ?

-[Apache Spark](http://spark.apache.org/) is a bigdata computing platform which is much faster than its competitors like Hadoop MapReduce because of keeping data in memory.
-It can be run locally in a single machine or it can be run in a cluster of computers to distribute its tasks.
+[Apache Spark](http://spark.apache.org/) is a bigdata computing platform which is much faster than its competitors like Hadoop MapReduce because of nice features like in memory processing and lazy evaluation.
+It can be run locally in a single machine or in a cluster of computers to distribute its tasks.

 ## What is the Analytics Data Compute ?